Yellowjacket: In popular culture

 The yellowjacket's most visible place in US sporting culture is as a mascot, most famously with the Georgia Tech Yellow Jackets, represented by the mascot Buzz.
 Other college and university examples include Allen University, the American International College, Baldwin-Wallace University, Black Hills State University, Cedarville University, Defiance College, Graceland University, Howard Payne University, LeTourneau University, Montana State University Billings, Northern Vermont University-Lyndon, Randolph-Macon College, University of Rochester, University of Wisconsin–Superior, West Virginia State University, and Waynesburg University.

 Though not specified by the team, the mascot of the Columbus Blue Jackets, named "Stinger," closely resembles a yellowjacket.
 In the years since its original yellow incarnation, the mascot's color has been changed to light green, seemingly combining the real insect's yellow and the team's blue.

-In the United Kingdom the Rugby Union team Wasps traditionally use a yellowjacket as their club emblem.
+In the United Kingdom the rugby union team Wasps RFC traditionally used a yellowjacket as their club emblem.

+The Marvel Comics character Yellowjacket, who is based on the insect, is one of the various identities adopted by Hank Pym, who is most commonly known as Ant-Man.
+In addition to being able to fly, emit bio-electrictry inspired by a yellowjacket's sting, and shrink down to insect size, Yellowjacket can also control the insect and uses them to aid him in various ways.

+The television series, Yellowjackets, features a girls’ soccer team which gets stranded in the wilderness and resorts to extreme measures to survive.
+Their mascot is a Yellowjacket, and the theme song features images of the insect as well.

 Note that yellowjacket is often spelled as two words (yellow jacket) in popular culture and even in some dictionaries.
 The proper entomological spelling, according to the Entomological Society of America, is as a single word (yellowjacket).